sydra08/art-collector/notes.md

 [ ] when you're creating a collection should you be able to select from a dropdown menu?
 [ ] review all of the messages/verbiage before submitting
-[ ] how can I make it so that form button look prettier
+[ ] how can I make it so that form button look prettier [ ] flash messages don't always show up properly...does this have to do with when there are multiple in a route or page?

 Enhancements/Improvements for a later iteration
 + if you add an artist to your collection, by default all of the artworks are checked off